A New Perspective Led to a New Beginning

 After years of living for whatever felt right in the moment, and experiencing in chaos in life, this simple thought has brought structure and connection to my life.
 Jails, institutions, selling drugs, and living out-of-control were what I knew.
 But, recovery has brought a lot of change.
 I recently completed my associate’s degree, with a 3.92 GPA, and am pursuing a career in information technology (I.T.).
 Getting the letter that I had reached the Dean’s List in my program brought a tear to my eye, because it would have seemed impossible just a few years earlier.

 People have told me throughout my life that I was smart, that I could do more with my life than what I was doing.
 But I never believed them.
 I thought they were just blowing smoke.
 Now that I’ve set a new direction, and am excelling, I’m seeing that what they said was true.
 I’m doing things I didn’t know I could that are so different from where I’ve been before.
 When I got out of prison after a couple years inside, I had no place to go, and no family to turn to.
-But now I’m building a new life.
+But I went back to school after prison, and now I’m building a new life.

 Addiction Was What I Knew